4cm4k1/prime/README.md

-# prime_solo_jq_01
+# prime_peer_jq_01
-The first weekend assignment!
+Today's peer challenge!

-Let's recap the entire week!
-This challenge will use *all of the things* that you have learned this week, and perhaps a little more.
 You will be building a system that manages employee information.

 Make a form that can capture and store employee information: